Our research shows that almost three quarters (73%) of holidaymakers fear that their insurers will not pay out in the event of a claim.

 3. Understand what cancellation cover you’re entitled to

-– Single trip cancellation cover starts from the day you take out insurance and in AllClear’s case (AllClear Gold and Gold Plus policies) this can be up to a full year before you go, so it’s worth booking well in advance of your holiday.
+– Single trip cancellation cover starts from the day you take out insurance and with AllClear branded policies, this can be up to a full year before you go, so it’s worth booking well in advance of your holiday.

-– Annual multi-trip cover can be booked up to 31 days in advance with an AllClear policy (AllClear Gold and Gold Plus polices).
+– Annual multi-trip cover can be booked up to 31 days in advance with an AllClear branded policy.
 However, claims, including for cancellation, are not valid until the policy start date.
 It’s therefore important to consider when cancellation cover should start and not just the date that your holiday begins.

 A single trip policy will of course cost less than a like-for-like annual multi-trip policy if you’re only taking one trip during the year, whereas annual multi-trip policies are generally better value if you are planning on taking a number of trips during the course of a year.
 However, it’s important to consider what cancellation cover suits your needs.